pranav2902/pranav2902.github.io/index.md

 I am interested in ML Engineering, and applying NLP and Computer Vision to various problems.

+I am an avid Puzzle Solver, having represented India at the World Sudoku and Puzzle Championships from 2015-2019, 2022.
 On this website, you can find a list of my projects and learnings in ML, my CV, and maybe a few Sudokus and puzzles here and there! :)

 [Github](https://github.com/pranav2902)
 [LinkedIn](https://www.linkedin.com/in/pranav-kamesh-8aa88520)